-I know that some of you already know what we mean by this from our April 2011 Newsletter, but for those of you that didn’t see it let me explain this very important point again.
+I know that some of you already know what we mean by this famous phrase from our talks and newsletters, but for those of you that didn’t see it I will explain.
+The egg represents the “default” profile image.

-I can hear all the desperate questions already… “What does it mean to be an egg, or rather to not be an egg?“, “What’s wrong with eggs?“, “What is an egg when it comes to Twitter?“, “How do I change from an egg to just fabulous old me?“, “What is the best way to poach an egg, I mean some people have said to use vinegar but really I’m not sure…” Ok so maybe that last one won’t be one of the questions, but the rest we have all heard before when this subject is brought up.
+I can hear all the desperate questions already… “What does it mean to be an egg, or rather to not be an egg?“, “What’s wrong with eggs?“, “What is an egg when it comes to Twitter?“, “How do I change from an egg to just fabulous old me?“

-Some of you are already on Twitter – and some of you aren’t (naughty naughty).
-Those of you who are may have noticed that the default icon or avatar for a new profile is an egg, and we really hope you have changed it by now.
-But if not here are some reasons why you should.
+Some of you are already on Twitter – and some of you aren’t.
+The default icon or avatar for a new profile is an egg, and we really hope you have changed it by now.

 Why an egg you ask?

-Well, in my opinion it is because Twitter wants you to join as an egg, still new, fresh, comfy and untouched, then hatch into a beautiful tweeter with wings that spread far and wide, and songs to sing and tweets to tweet.
+Well, in my opinion it is because Twitter wants you to join as an egg, still new and untouched, then hatch into a beautiful bird with wings that spread far and wide.
 Please note: The whole hatching part needs to happen pretty quickly!

 Why should I change it?